JoaoTeixeira13/JoaoTeixeira13/README.md

 - 👋 Hi, I’m @JoaoTeixeira13
 - 👀 I’m interested in learning.
-- 🌱 I’m currently learning Web Development and Python.
+- 🌱 I’m currently learning Web Development.
 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me: via email, on j.teixeira.dev (at) gmail (dot) com.